gladshire/cfms_network/README.md

 # CF-MS Network

-Pytorch model for predicting likelihood of protein-protein complex interaction given processed fractionation mass spectrometry intensity data.
+Pytorch model for predicting likelihood of protein-protein interaction given processed fractionation mass spectrometry intensity data.

 Written by Kevin Drew and Miles Woodcock-Girard for [Drew Lab](https://ksdrew.github.io/) at University of Illinois at Chicago.